Trump Organization CFO surrenders ahead of expected charges

-(AP) – Trump Organization CFO Allen Weisselberg surrendered to authorities early Thursday ahead of expected charges against him and former President Donald Trump’s company, according to multiple news outlets.
+The Trump Organization’s longtime chief financial officer, Allen Weisselberg, surrendered to authorities early Thursday ahead of an expected court appearance on the first criminal indictment in a two-year investigation into business practices at Donald Trump’s company.

-Weisselberg was seen walking into the the courthouse in lower Manhattan around 6:20 a.m. with his lawyer.
+Weisselberg was photographed walking into the the complex that houses criminal courts and the Manhattan district attorney’s office at around 6:20 a.m. with his lawyer.

 The people were not authorized to speak about an ongoing investigation and did so on condition of anonymity.